George-Ogden/concurrent-language/README.md

 The `./from_variants` crate defines the directive `FromVariants` so that the types can be converted into the enum with `.into()`.
 ### Pipeline
 `./pipeline` contains the orchestration code for the full compiler.
-It performs argument parsing then runs all the stages, displaying any errors that occur during type-checking.
+It performs argument parsing, then runs all the stages, displaying any errors that occur during type-checking.
 ### Grammar
 - `Grammar.g4` specifies an ANTLR grammar with specifications for tokens and a parse tree.
 It also contains comments with potential language extensions.